 Prescription drugs are meant to help people deal with the symptoms of an illness or disease.
-Adderall, for example, is designed to help people with attention deficit disorder (ADD).
+Adderall, for example, is designed to help people with attention-deficit/hyperactivity disorder (ADHD).

-People with ADD struggle to focus, and that can have a strong impact on their ability to succeed in school or on the job.
-Adderall is a stimulant medication, and in people with ADD, it can bring about the focus that’s been missing.
+People with ADHD struggle to focus, which can affect their ability to succeed in school or on the job.
+Adderall is a stimulant medication, and in people with ADHD, it can bring about the focus that’s been missing.

-For people without ADD, Adderall can spark a sense of wellness, energy, and happiness.
+For people without ADHD, Adderall can spark a sense of wellness, energy, and happiness.
 It can also cause side effects, including psychosis and paranoia.

 What Adderall Psychosis Looks Like

-In a study in the journal BMC Psychiatry, researchers report that psychosis sparked by amphetamines causes symptoms such as:
+In a study in the journal BMC Psychiatry, researchers report that psychosis sparked by amphetamines may cause symptoms such as:

-These are very similar to the symptoms someone might experience due to schizophrenia psychosis, the researchers report.
-The only difference is that psychosis that is caused by drugs tends to pass by a little quicker than the psychosis caused by schizophrenia.
+These are very similar to the symptoms someone might experience due to schizophrenia psychosis.
+The only difference is that psychosis caused by drugs tends to pass by a little quicker than the psychosis caused by schizophrenia.

 In a second study in the American Journal of Psychiatry, researchers outline the case of a young person who experienced Adderall psychosis.
-This boy described hearing voices, and he also described suicidal thoughts.
-These are inner symptoms, but someone who experiences them might discuss them with someone they trust.
+This boy described hearing voices and also described suicidal thoughts.

 How Psychosis Is Treated

-About 18% of people with amphetamine psychosis have psychotic symptoms that are mild, and they do not need hospitalization to recover, say researchers writing in Cochrane.
-Only a small minority needs care in emergency departments, researchers say.
+About 18% of people with amphetamine psychosis have psychotic symptoms that are mild, and they do not need hospitalization to recover, according to a study published in Cochrane.
+Only a small minority needs emergency care.

-Medications that are used to help people recover from schizophrenia psychosis are also effective in helping people recover from amphetamine psychosis, researchers say.
-Those medications must come with a prescription, however, which means families that see psychosis should get the help of a medical professional.
+Medications used to help people recover from schizophrenia psychosis are also effective in helping people recover from amphetamine psychosis.
+Those medications must be prescribed by provider, which means families that see signs of psychosis in a loved one should get the help of a medical professional.

 Therapies that address psychosis may not address the addiction.
-People who abuse amphetamines may have intense cravings for the drugs when they try to stop the abuse, and they may be at high risk of relapsing to use of drugs without help.
+People who abuse or misuse amphetamines may have intense cravings for the drugs when they try to stop using them, and may be at high risk of relapse without professional treatment.

 Risk of Adderall Psychosis